 Source : hotelcanalgrande.it

-The Ponte di Rialto is immensely the most famous and iconic as it is one of the bridges which stretches through the impressive Grand Canal.
+The Ponte di Rialto is immensely the most famous.
+This is iconic as it is one of the bridges which stretches through the impressive Grand Canal.
 It connects the San Marco and San Polo districts of Venice.
 The bridge is a hugely popular tourist attraction and an important pedestrian thoroughfare.

 Bridge of Sighs